Navigating 1031 Exchange Rules

 Equity 1031 Exchange has 2 CES® (Certified Exchange Specialists®) on its team.

 Equity 1031 Exchange is nationwide.
 We facilitate 1031 exchanges in every state.
-Our nationwide presence gives us expertise in exchanges of all types.
+Our nationwide presence gives us experience in exchanges of all types.

 We are a proud member of the Federation of Exchange Accommodators (FEA).